okcl/nodejsDevelhope/exercise.md

-Command-line art
+Use a method with a callback

-Create a new Node.js project and install the figlet package (https://www.npmjs.com/package/figlet).
-Write a script that uses the function from this package to output some text based art (the figlet package README has a 'Quick Start' section).
-Run the script with Node.js.
+Create a script that uses the Node.js core fs.writeFile() (callback API) method to write a text file.
+The documentation for this method is on the Node.js File system page.